scalable-software/web.component/README.md

 npm run serve
 ```

-2. Observe the `pin-button` web component
+2. Observe the `pin-button` web component in the browser

 3. Open the chrome developer tools and select the console